SerenaAnalystQ/Plug_Tech_E-commerce_Sales_Analysis/README.md

 **November** also showed strong recovery, with revenue growth of 18% and order growth of 24%, reinforcing that Q4 is the company’s most important commercial period.
 From a business standpoint, Plug Tech appears highly dependent on year-end sales momentum, meaning inventory planning, fulfillment capacity, and marketing investment during Q4 are likely critical to annual performance.

 **September–October** showed strong transaction quality, even if not always the highest volume months.
-AOV peaked in October ($272) and remained strong throughout the fall season (Aug–Oct).
+AOV peaked in October ($272) and remained strong throughout the fall season.
 This indicates that customers may purchase higher-value products during this period, possibly premium electronics or larger-ticket items.
 For the business, fall appears to be a high-value sales window, not just a high-volume one.

 **February** was the weakest-performing month, with the lowest revenue ($1.91M) and significant declines in both revenue (-25%) and orders (-27%).
 This suggests a post-holiday demand drop, which is common in e-commerce after peak seasonal spending.